-Earlier home built in the 1850's by Stratton's and later known as the Jamison Farm was struck by lightning and burned in 1893 along with the barn; rebuilt by Jamison, it burned second time in June 1905.
+Earlier home built in the 1850's by Stratton's and later known as the Jameson Farm was struck by lightning and burned in 1893 along with the barn; rebuilt by Jameson, it burned second time in June 1905.

 AT July 28, 1905 - The work on the house and barn for Charles Jameson was started on Monday.
 E.W.
 Pitman is doing the work.

 AT October 27, 1905 - The new home for Charles Jameson nearly completed.

 This home may have been re-built by William M. Wood as a gift to Jameson.
 Wood purchased the farm in 1916 and allowed Jamison to live there the remainder of his life.
 This house plan is similar to 277 Lowell St. and the former Clover Farm house, other farm properties built by Wood in 1922 and part of Arden Trust.